 The ideal solution: position these banners at the bottom of the page!

-Search remains the fastest entry point for exploring a catalog of hundreds of products.
-But typing on mobile is not always a pleasant experience, which leads to user frustration when the search engine doesn’t meet expectations.
-Among the behaviors that irritate users: the lack of a button to confirm the search term once entered.
-Increasingly, this validation is done using the Enter key on the keyboard, which then appears on the screen.
-But this can still be confusing for some users, who expect to find a confirmation button directly within the search field.
+Research remains the fastest way to explore a catalog of several hundred products.
+But typing on mobile is not always fun, which is why users get frustrated when the search engine isn't up to the job.
+Among the behaviors that irritate: the absence of a button to validate the search term after entering.
+This validation is done more and more often with the enter key on the keyboard, which is then displayed on the screen.
+But this is still unsettling for some subjects who expect to find a button directly in the search field.

-96% of the apps tested in the study did not offer a breadcrumb trail on category pages.
-This is a regrettable omission, as it prevents users from easily navigating back through the hierarchy to access a broader range of products.
+96% of the applications tested in the study do not offer breadcrumbs in the category pages.
+A regrettable absence that prevents users from going up a notch in the tree to access a wider range of products.

-The study is clear on this issue: failing to implement pagination in product lists can lead to user fatigue.
-Users lose track of where they are.
+The study is clear on this subject: the fact of not offering pagination in product lists wears out.
+Users are losing their bearings.
 How many products have just been loaded onto the screen?
-Where did that product spotted a few minutes ago go?
-The visual journey through product lists becomes confusing, and the experience may feel endless.
+Where is this product that was noticed a few minutes ago?
+The visual journey of product lists becomes confusing and can feel endless.

-The limited screen space on mobile necessitates optimizing element sizes as much as possible.
-Some websites or apps have not fully anticipated the volume of information that needs to be displayed for each product.
-As a result, product cards are too tall, which can cause unwanted interactions when users try to scroll vertically.
-The study recommends that these product cards should not exceed 50% of the screen height.
+The low screen height available on mobile requires optimizing the size of the elements as much as possible.
+Some sites or applications did not sufficiently anticipate the volume of information to be displayed for products.
+The result is presentation cards that are too tall that can be the object of unwanted interactions when the user wants to scroll vertically.
+The study recommends not exceeding 50% of the screen height for these product cards.